-Now that WOW Air offers nonstop, one-way flights as low as $99 from cities in the Midwest to Reykjavik, Iceland, it’s cheaper to leave the country than to fly domestically to my hometown of Portland, Ore.
+With some airlines, it’s cheaper to leave the country and head to Iceland than to fly domestically to my hometown of Portland, Ore.
 To be fair, once you reach Iceland, prices for food, lodging and rental cars are steep.
 True story: My husband and I paid $53 for two bowls of fish soup and three slices of homemade bread during our visit earlier this year.

 But if you can look beyond the cost, Iceland offers an endless array of spectacular outdoor adventures.
 Create your ideal active itinerary by mixing and matching from the hikes described below, and don’t forget to check out Kristen Geil’s fit country guide here.